 - 7. Current quarter's adjustment for fractions of cents.
 Enter adjustments for fractions of cents (due to rounding) relating to the employee share of social security and Medicare taxes withheld.
 The employee share of amounts shown in column 2 of lines 5a-5d may differ slightly from amounts actually withheld from employees' pay due to the rounding of social security and Medicare taxes based on statutory rates.
 This adjustment may be a positive or a negative adjustment. - 8.
 Current quarter's adjustment for sick pay.
-Enter a negative adjustment for the employee share of social security and Medicare taxes that were withheld and deposited by your third-party sick pay payer with regard to sick pay paid by the third party.
-These wages should be included on line 5a, line 5c, and, if the withholding threshold is met, line 5d.
-If you're the third-party sick pay payer, enter a negative adjustment for any employer share of these taxes required to be paid by the employer. - 9.
-Current quarter's adjustments for tips and group-term life insurance.
-Enter a negative adjustment for: - Any uncollected employee share of social security and Medicare taxes on tips, and - The uncollected employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees.
+If your third-party payer of sick pay that isn't your agent (for example, an insurance company) transfers the liability for the employer share of the social security and Medicare taxes to you, enter a negative adjustment on line 8 for the employee share of social security and Medicare taxes that were withheld and deposited by your third-party sick pay payer on the sick pay.
+If you're the third-party sick pay payer and you transferred the liability for the employer share of the social security and Medicare taxes to the employer, enter a negative adjustment on line 8 for any employer share of these taxes required to be paid by the employer.
+The sick pay should be included on line 5a, line 5c, and, if the withholding threshold is met, line 5d.